-If we focus on the first quote from the letter mentioned above, it reads how “cryptoassets” are not solving the financial problems currently facing Americans.
+If we focus on the first quote from the abovementioned letter, it reads how “crypto-assets” are not solving Americans' financial problems.
 While I would argue that this is not true, it highlights how these critics think.
 They seem to believe that the world starts and ends at the borders of the United States of America.

-These authors are displaying what Chief Strategy Officer of the Human Rights Foundation, Alex Gladstein, refers to as “financial privilege.”
-They don’t seem to be aware of, or lack the empathy to appreciate, the struggles facing billions of people in Emerging Market economies today.
+These authors display what Chief Strategy Officer of the Human Rights Foundation, Alex Gladstein, calls “financial privilege.”
+They don’t seem to be aware of or lack the empathy to appreciate the struggles facing billions of people in Emerging Market economies today.

 In the report, they highlight how there has been a sharp rise in inflation over the past two years.
 The number of countries with inflation over 5% today has increased to over 150 countries.

-Furthermore, the rate of inflation in Emerging Market economies is on average higher compared to Advanced economies.
+Furthermore, the inflation rate in Emerging Market economies is, on average higher than in Advanced economies.
 According to the World Bank, the average inflation rate across Emerging Market economies stands at ~8% compared to ~5% in Advanced economies.

 If we shift our attention to another report, the World Bank released its Global Economic Prospectus in June, and in it, we hear a similar message.
 The World Bank warns that rises in CPI inflation are particularly pronounced in Emerging Market economies and that there’s an increased risk of currency depreciation.

-The IMF has also warned of the risk of currency depreciations in emerging markets all the way back in January citing a new Federal Reserve tightening cycle as a potential major driver.
-They reported, “Faster Fed rate increases in response could rattle financial markets and tighten financial conditions globally.
-These developments could come with a slowing of US demand and trade and may lead to capital outflows and currency depreciation in emerging markets.”
+The IMF also warned of the risk of currency depreciations in emerging markets in January, citing a new Federal Reserve tightening cycle as a potential primary driver.

-The U.S. Dollar Index (DXY) is a measure of the dollar against a basket of 6 major foreign currencies and is used as a general measure of dollar strength against other fiat currencies.
+The U.S. Dollar Index (DXY) measures the dollar against a basket of 6 major foreign currencies and is used as a general measure of dollar strength against other fiat currencies.
 The WSJ Dollar Index (BUXX) is a similar metric but measures the dollar against 16 foreign currencies.
 The DXY is currently at its highest level since 2003 and is up 13.6% YoY, and the BUXX is up over 12% YoY.

-For the citizens of these emerging markets, there are few alternatives available for them to protect themselves as their local currencies depreciate.
-With EmergingMarket debt currently sitting near all time highs, these economies being more sensitive to inflation spikes, and a Federal Reserve continuing to tighten, this is bound to get worse for emerging markets before it gets better.
-For citizens of these emerging markets, the fruits of their labor are disappearing before their eyes.
+For the citizens of these emerging markets, few alternatives are available to protect themselves as their local currencies depreciate.
+With EmergingMarket debt currently sitting near all-time highs, these economies being more sensitive to inflation spikes, and a Federal Reserve continuing to tighten, this is bound to get worse for emerging markets before it gets better.
+For citizens of these emerging markets, the fruits of their labor are disappearing.
 What are they supposed to do to protect their savings?

 As the risk of inflation and currency depreciation increases for individuals in emerging markets, many are looking for ways to protect their savings.
-One way they can protect themselves is by saving in more stable fiat currencies, like dollars, which are more likely to hold their value than many of other Emerging-market currencies.
-However, getting access to dollars can be difficult for a person in these countries which is why they are increasingly turning to stablecoins.
+One way they can protect themselves is by saving in more stable fiat currencies, like dollars, which are more likely to hold their value than many emerging-market currencies.
+However, getting access to dollars can be difficult for a person in these countries, so they are increasingly turning to stablecoins.

-Furthermore we are seeing that countries with higher inflation rates in developing countries are more likely to have greater cryptocurrency adoption.
+Furthermore, we see that countries with higher inflation rates in developing countries are more likely to have greater cryptocurrency adoption.
 In a report published earlier in the year, Gemini surveyed 30,000 adults across 20 countries about the likelihood of purchasing cryptocurrency.
-The results showed that respondents in countries with 50% or more devaluation against the dollar over the last 10 years were more than 5x more likely to purchase cryptocurrencies in the coming year, compared to those who experienced less than 50% inflation over the same time period.
+The results showed that respondents in countries with 50% or more devaluation against the dollar over the last ten years were more than 5x more likely to purchase cryptocurrencies in the coming year compared to those who experienced less than 50% inflation over the same period.

-As the outlook for these emerging markets continues to look grim given the global macroeconomic picture of slowing economic growth, rising interest rates, and increasing inflation, we should continue to see adoption of cryptocurrencies grow as citizens seek refuge from the depreciation of their local currencies.
+As the outlook for these emerging markets continues to look grim, given the global macroeconomic picture of slowing economic growth, rising interest rates, and increasing inflation, we should continue to see the adoption of cryptocurrencies grow as citizens seek refuge from the depreciation of their local currencies.